Richard Wagener: Works

 Richard Wagener and David Pascoe again collaborated to create Trading Eights, The Faces of Jazz, a book of jazz portraits engraved by Jim Todd of Missoula, Montana.
-Also included in the book is an essay by jazz critic and musical historian Ted Gioia and a poem by his brother Dana Gioia, Poet Laureate of California.
+Also included in the book is an essay by jazz critic and musical historian Ted Gioia and a poem by his brother Dana Gioia, Poet Laureate of California, 2015-2018.
 Patrick Reagh did the monotype composition of the text.
 Lisa Van Pelt, Philo, California created the paste papers for the covers and did the binding for the edition.
 Mixolydian Editions and Nawakum Press published Trading Eights in 2016.

 In 2016 Richard Wagener and David Pascoe were the recipients of the 15th Carl Hertzog Award for Excellence in Book Design for their book Loom, published by Nawakum Press/Mixolydian Editions 2014.
 This national award honors the lifework of one of this country's most accomplished book designers and printers, Carl Hertzog, 1902 -1984.
 The award is sponsored by the Friends of the University Library of the University of Texas at El Paso.

 The Book Club of California awarded Wagener the 2016 Oscar Lewis Award for his contributions to the field of Book Arts.
 Past recipients of this award include Ward Ritchie, Jack Stauffacher, Peter Rutledge Koch, Patrick Reagh, Carolee Campbell, and Sandra and Harry Reese.

 During a meeting in late 2015 to discuss a future book, the writer Edwin Dobb suggested that they resurrect a previously stalled project about exotic desert plants.
 Within two months Dobb had completed a four-thousand word essay about the origins of botanical gardens.
-The resultant book was Exoticum, Twenty-five Desert Plants from the Huntington Gardens published by Mixolydian Editions.
+The resultant book was Exoticum, Twenty-five Desert Plants from the Huntington Botanical Gardens published by Mixolydian Editions.
 John DeMerritt of Emeryville.
 California bound the edition using an abstract marbled paper designed by Pamela Smith of Abiquiu, New Mexico.
 The book was officially launched at a talk Wagener gave at the Huntington Gardens, San Marino, California in January 2017.

 The 2017 Reva and David Logan Symposium on the Artist's Book was held at The Legion of Honor (museum) in San Francisco.
 Wagener gave a presentation on The Fabric of Collaboration.
 Other presenters at the symposium were Mary Ann Caws, Lisa Pearson, Kyle Schesinger, and Ward Schumaker.

 John Hawk, Head Librarian of Special Collections & University Archives at the University of San Francisco, approached Wagener in December 2016 and asked him to consider writing a foreword for a book he was writing on the California wood engraver Mallette Dean.
 After several meetings going over the prints in the university's collection, Wagener agreed to write a short appreciation for Mallette Dean.
 In 2018 the Book Club of California published Mallette Dean, A Printmaker and His Art with Wagener's Foreword.